ecnu-sa-labs/ecnu-sa-labs/lab_manual/lab2.md

 5, 3
 ```

-You may notice here that multiple instructions can have the same location.
-We will explore the reasoning behind this later in the document.
 After completing `DynamicAnalysisPass`, executing `simple0` should create two files:
 `simple0.cov` and `simple0.binops` with the following contents:

 ```
 # simple0.cov
 2, 7
-2, 7
 3, 7
-3, 7
-4, 7
 4, 11
 4, 15
 4, 13